fanout/condure/README.md

+**UPDATE**: This project has been merged into [Pushpin](https://github.com/fastly/pushpin) and the repository has been archived.
+The `pushpin-connmgr` program can be used as a drop-in substitute.

 # Condure

 Condure is a service that manages network connections in order to allow controlling the connections from multiple processes.
 It can manage incoming connections as well as outgoing connections.
 Applications communicate with Condure over [ZeroMQ](https://zeromq.org/).